 - Office support

 - Liaison between local schools and LAEV

 You could also volunteer at L.A.
-Eco-Village for various types of work parties, let us know and we will put you on a special notification list.
-For information, call or email:
+Ecovillage for various types of work parties.
+For info, go here

-Membership in CRSP and its Institute for Urban Ecovillages is $35 per year for individuals and $50 per year for organizations.
+Membership in LAEVI is $35 per year for individuals and $50 per year for organizations.
 Rates are on a sliding scale basis for both individuals and organizations.
 No one is turned away for lack of funds.
-CRSP is a 501.c.3 nonprofit corporation and invites tax-deductible charitable contributions.
+CRSP/LAEVI is a 501.c.3 nonprofit corporation and invites tax-deductible charitable contributions.